Enoch Louis Lowe: Family

-In 1844, Lowe married Esther Winder Polk, of Somerset County, Maryland, who was a relative of James Knox Polk.
-They had eleven children of whom seven survived: Adelaide Victoire, married E. Austin Jenkins; Anna Maria, religiense of the Sacred Heart, died 1889; Paul Emelius; Vivian Polk; Victoire Vincendiere, married John M. Stubbs; Enoch Louis; Esther Polk; Mary Gorter, married Francis de Sales Jenkins.
+In 1844, Lowe married Esther Winder Polk, of Somerset County, Maryland, daughter of James Polk and cousin of James Knox Polk.
+They had eleven children of whom seven survived: Adelaide Victoire, married E. Austin Jenkins; Anna Maria, religieuse of the Sacred Heart, died 1889; Paul Emelius; Vivian Polk; Victoire Vincendiere, married John M. Stubbs; Enoch Louis; Esther Polk; Mary Gorter, married Francis de Sales Jenkins.

 Political career

-Lowe was a member of the Maryland House of Delegates in 1845, a member of the Democratic National Convention in 1856 and a U.S. Presidential elector in 1860.
+Lowe was a member of the Maryland House of Delegates, representing Frederick County in 1845, a member of the Democratic National Convention in 1856 and a U.S. Presidential elector in 1860.
 Lowe took the oath of office as Governor of Maryland on January 6, 1851.
 The most important events of his administration were the adoption of the Maryland Constitution of 1851, the completion of the Baltimore and Ohio Railroad to the Ohio River and a reduction of the state tax rate from 25 to 15 cents on a $100.

 As of 2022, he is the last governor of Maryland to have lived in Frederick County.